couchbase/kv_engine/auditd/README.md

 The configuration file is a JSON structured document that comprises of the following fields:

 * version - states which format of the auditd to use.
-Currently only "1" or "2" is valid
+Currently only "2" is valid
 * daemon enabled - boolean stating whether the daemon should be running.
 * rotate interval - number of minutes between log file rotation.
 (Default is one day.
 Minimum is 15 minutes)
 * rotate_size - number of bytes written to the file before rotating to a new file
 * buffered - should buffered file IO be used or not
-* disabled - list of event ids (numbers) containing those events that are NOT to be outputted to the audit log.
-This is depreciated in version 2 and has no affect.
 * sync - list of event ids containing those events that are synchronous.
   Synchronous events are not supported in Sherlock and so this should be the empty list.

-With the introduction of Version 2 of the auditd configuration the following additional fields are required:

 * uuid - identifies which auditd configuration is being used.
 The value is provided by ns_server
 * disabled_userids - a list of userids.
 Each entry corresponds to a userid